Matzo, variously translated from Hebrew as matzoh, matza, matzah, matztzah and other spellings, is a 3,000-year-old accidental recipe.

 The Israelites left their homes so quickly that they didn’t have time to bake bread for the journey.
 Instead of waiting hours for the dough to rise, they made an unleavened mixture of flour and water that baked up flat.

 Later, as they celebrated Passover, the commemoration of the Exodus, unleavened matzo was designated the only bread permitted during the eight-day observance.

 The dry, flavorless quality bothers some observant Jews, then and now.
 Passover matzo is just flour and water, no salt.
 (That said, matzo tastes similar to Carr’s water crackers, a popular specialty cracker.)

-One can now find year-round options from companies like Manischewitz, Streit’s and Yehuda include ancient grains, egg and onion, gluten-free, lightly salted, toasted onion and whole wheat (and yes, salt free).
+One can now find year-round options from companies like Manischewitz, Streit’s, and Yehuda that include ancient grains, egg, and onion; are unsalted, lightly salted, whole wheat, or gluten-free.

 They’re a step up from saltless matzo, but a great leap forward has been made by The Matzo Project, a line of delightfully flavorful matzos.